1 – (1:1-8)

 Background for Paul’s Imprisonment

-Christ as satisfaction produces a transcendent life that I do not know that I could have even understood quite to the degree that I can now just a couple of years ago.
+Christ as satisfaction produces a transcendent living, and this transcendent living is a present tense salvation.
+I do not know that I could have even understood this a few years ago.
 You must go through something.
 I’ve gone through conflict before, I’ve been kicked out of churches and I’ve been accused of this and that, but this is the first time I went through all that where I had learned some things about knowing how to abide in the Lord.
 He supplied me through it and allowed me to teach through it and fellowship through it and the fellowship got sweeter and sweeter.
 It is amazing.
 That is just a “thimble full” of what Paul experienced while he was in prison.

 Why was Paul in prison?
 He said he was in prison because of the word of god, specifically because a little group of Jews who hated him followed throughout his ministry to all the cities where he had raised up churches and they damaged them all.
 (Acts 13:50;Act 14:2;Acts 17:5-6,Acts 21:27).
 All the churches in Asia had departed from his ministry (2 Ti 1:15) because of the rumors and the innuendo and the slander and the strife caused by these people who hated him that much.
 They blamed it on him, so that not only did they cause his problems, but they blamed it all on him and said he was the author of all this sedition and division (Acts 24:5).
 He was the author of all the unrest.
 He was the reason why there was division in Israel between those who follows Moses and those who follow the way.
 In a sense this had some truth, but he was not the only one, and this division is of God.
 It is called “right division”.